lindgrengroup/longitudinal_primarycare/adiposity/scripts/README.md

 ## MAIN ANALYSES

 ### General
-1. **1_get_phenotypes.R** - Gather primary care trait measurements and add same traits from UKBIOBANK, removes individuals without repeat measures.
-2. **2_clean_phenotypes.R** - For each trait, QC on age, implausible and extreme values, and remove individuals without repeat measures.
-Flags pregnancy.
-Inter-convert all BMI and weight measures.
-3. **3_plot_QC.R** - Visual inspection for unrealistically large jumps between time-points.
-Remove measurements causing unrealistic jump.
+1. **1_indiv_QC.R** - Following population QC, perform individual-level QC to remove observations causing large jumps (measured by fold-change), and only retain individuals with longitudinal measurements.
-4. **4_calculate_covariates.R** - Calculate individual-level phenotyping (baseline age, baseline BMI, follow-up years, etc.) and genotyping (array, PCs) covariates.
+2. **2_calculate_covariates.R** - Calculate individual-level phenotyping (baseline age, baseline BMI, follow-up years, etc.) and genotyping (array, PCs) covariates.
-5. **5_adjust.R** - Adjust traits for fixed effect covariates, such as baseline age, follow-up length, sex, genetic PCs, data provider, etc. Save adjusted and fitted values.
+3. **3a_split_test_train.R** and **3b_characterise_test_train.R** - Split the adiposity data into test (20%) and training data; characterise baseline covariates of the two datasets to check that the test set represents similar population to training.

 ### Spline mixed models
 6. **6_slopes.R** - Perform mixed effects regression for each trait on linear and non-linear (spline) terms for age in the fixed and random effects, with the best model calculated by BIC.
 Calculate random + fixed effect coefficients for age-related terms for each individual, remove outliers > 5 S.D. away from mean in each term.
 Plot model predictions.
 Parses trait as command line argument, so submit jobs with **6_submit_slopes.sh**